Table of Contents

 Can I adopt these cats, or do I need a breeder?

-Pure-bred rescues, shelters, and breed-specific foster networks often have Ragdolls, Siamese, Persians, and other friendly breeds in need of homes—so adoption is very possible and encouraged.
-Even mixed-breed cats can be incredibly affectionate, especially when well-socialized.
+You can absolutely adopt these cats.
+Pure-bred rescues, shelters and breed-specific rescue networks often have Ragdolls, Siamese, Persians, Maine Coons and other friendly breeds in need of homes.
+Mixed-breed cats can be incredibly affectionate as well, especially when they are well socialised.

 Which cat breeds are best for first-time owners?